-The most significant raw materials used in our business are dairy products, pepper, capsicums (red peppers and paprika), onion, vanilla, garlic, and salt.
+The most significant raw materials used in our business are dairy products, pepper, onion, capsicums (red peppers and paprika), garlic, wheat products, vegetable oils, and vanilla.
 Pepper and other spices and herbs are generally sourced from countries other than the United States.
 Other raw materials, like dairy products and onion, are primarily sourced locally, either within the United States or from our international locations.
-Because the raw materials are agricultural products, they are subject to fluctuations in market price and availability caused by weather, growing and harvesting conditions, market conditions, and other factors beyond our control.
+Because these raw materials are agricultural products, they are subject to fluctuations in market price and availability caused by weather, growing and harvesting conditions, market conditions, including inflationary cost increases, and other factors beyond our control.

 We respond to this volatility in a number of ways, including strategic raw material purchases, purchases of raw material for future delivery, customer price adjustments and cost savings from our Comprehensive Continuous Improvement (CCI) program.
+There has been, and there could continue to be, a difference between the timing of when these customer price adjustments and cost savings impact our results of operations and when the impact of cost inflation occurs.
+Additionally, in some instances the pricing actions we take have been impacted by price elasticity which unfavorably impacts our sales volume and mix.

-In addition, we rely on third-party transportation providers to deliver raw materials as well as our product to our customers.
-Reduced availability of transportation capacity due to labor shortages, primarily as a result of the COVID-19 pandemic, has caused an increase in the cost of transportation for us and our suppliers.
+In addition, we rely on third-party transportation providers to deliver raw materials as well as our products to our customers.
+Reduced availability of transportation capacity due to labor shortages and higher fuel costs has caused an increase in the cost of transportation for us and our suppliers.